horijon/Multithreading/readme.txt

 # Lock's Condition class
 -> alternative to "wait/notify/notifyAll (that must always be in synchronized block)" -> provides several other useful methods

-# Concurrency vs Parallelism
--> Concurrency means multiple tasks which start, run, and complete in overlapping time periods , in no specific order.
--> Parallelism is when multiple tasks OR several part of a unique task literally run at the same time,
-    e.g. on a multi-core processor.

 Note: There is a NIO package available in java to support non-blocking I/O operations.